Posts Tagged ‘Llorens’

 If he is not, or does not wish to be, he should fire that Llorens figure faster than quick.
 He seems dirtier than the lahar that leveled two towns in Nicaragua during Mitch.

-On the other hand, Hugo Llorens was the US ambassador to Venezuela during the failed coup against Hugo Chávez in 2002, and the only ambassador to side with the coupsters.
+On the other hand, Hugo Llorens was the principal advisor to the US President and National Security Advisor on issues pertaining to Venezuela during the failed coup against Hugo Chávez in 2002, and the US was the only country to side with the coupsters.
 What’s the deal with this Llorens, does he have no moral compass, or does he just dislike presidents who share his name?
 Or was Zelaya intended as a double agent in ALBA?
 Does he in reality work for CIA?
 Myself I don’t believe in ideology as a driving force for these men.
 No, personal crass economic self-interest makes a more compelling argument in my opinion.
 Corruption, in other words.
 Either that, or stupidity.
 But time will tell, time will tell.

 USA-imperialismen i Latinamerika fortsätter